Overview

 More Reliable Connectivity with Reduced Manufacturing and Maintenance Costs

-Today’s telecommunication systems aim for reliable connectivity everywhere – requiring more equipment in remote locations, and greater exposure to extreme environmental conditions.
+Today’s telecommunication systems aim for reliable connectivity everywhere — which can mean more equipment in remote locations, with enclosures and cabinets that are exposed to extreme environmental conditions.

 • effectively manage pressure differentials within the equipment housing